trizen/youtube-viewer/README.md

 ## youtube-viewer

-A lightweight application for searching and streaming videos from YouTube.
+A lightweight application for searching and playing videos from YouTube.

 ### youtube-viewer